 (6) the presence or absence of rehabilitation and other permanent behavioural changes;

 (8) the potential for pressure, coercion, exploitation, or duress; and

 (9) the likelihood of continuation or recurrence.

 Sponsors repose a high degree of trust and confidence in people with access to sensitive information (and in some cases young or vulnerable people).
 It is our belief that this fiduciary relationship transcends normal working hours and endures throughout off-duty hours.
-Decisions include, by necessity, serious consideration of the possible risk that the Candidate may deliberately or inadvertently fail to protect or safeguard information, resources and people.
+Decisions include, by necessity, serious consideration of the possible risk that the candidate may deliberately or inadvertently fail to protect or safeguard information, resources and people.
 These decisions entail a certain degree of extrapolation as to potential, rather than actual, risk of compromise or breach or disregard of resources.
 Therefore, only qualified, experienced and skilful vetting officers are used.
-With only a few hundred vetting officers in Australia, we boast an enviable position as a leader in vetting and a solid reputation within the vetting industry.
+With only a few hundred vetting officers in Australia, we boast an enviable position as a leader in vetting and a solid reputation within the Australian vetting industry.

 We choose not to grade a Result as a “3/5” due to the ambiguity it could create and it would be contrary to the idea of “resolving in favour of the Sponsor.”
 If the Recommendation is adverse, the Sponsor can use this information to consider the risk.
 In higher level assessments, using the AGs suitability indicators (Honesty, Trustworthiness, Tolerance, Maturity, Loyalty and Resilience), we also provide the Sponsor with a HTTMLR character index which rates the Candidate’s Honesty, Trustworthiness, Tolerance, Maturity, Loyalty and Resilience.

 5/5 = “Favourable” – No issues identified or a very high level of confidence that the risk has been reduced to an acceptable level.